DaBluLite/lunar-client-linux-installer/README.md

 * Remember to make the files executeables.
 Run `sudo chmod +x lunar-installer.sh` and `sudo chmod +x uninstall.sh`.
 * Finally, run `sudo ./lunar-installer.sh` to install.

+## Update
+* To update,exit the launcher, use the uninstall script and re-install.

 ## Uninstallation
 * On a terminal window open where the installer is, run `sudo ./uninstall.sh`